simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 #### What is Two-Factor Authentication?

 Two-factor authentication involves using **two different forms of authentication** methods, e.g., a password and a text message to a verified phone number.
-If a hacker manages to crack your password, they still cannot access your account without the additional authentication.
+If a hacker manages to crack your password, they still can't access your account without the additional authentication.

 For example, let's say you have 2FA enabled on your email account.
 When you log in, you enter your password as usual.
 But then, you also receive a text message with a code that you must enter to complete the login process.
-This means that even if someone has your password, they cannot access your account without also having access to your phone.
+This means that even if someone has your password, they can't access your account without also having access to your phone.

 #### How 2FA Enhances Password Security

 2FA adds an **extra layer of protection** to your accounts, making it challenging for hackers to gain access.
 It can prevent any unauthorized access to your accounts, even when someone has your password.
 For this reason, 2FA is an excellent complement to **strong passwords**.

-However, note that 2FA is not foolproof.
+However, note that 2FA isn't foolproof.
 Hackers can still find ways to bypass 2FA, such as by using **social engineering tactics** to trick users into giving up their authentication codes.
-Additionally, some 2FA methods are more secure than others, so you need to choose a method that is appropriate for your level of risk.
+Also, some 2FA methods are more secure than others, so you need to choose a method that is appropriate for your level of risk.

 Wrapping up, implementing 2FA is an effective way to enhance the security of your accounts.
 By requiring two different forms of authentication, you can significantly reduce the risk of unauthorized access, even if your password is compromised.
 So if you haven't already, consider enabling 2FA on your most important accounts today.